 Inclined Slab House by Tetro Arquitetura

-Located in Brazil, this inspiring private residence has been designed in 2018 by Tetro Arquitetura.
+Inclined Slab House located in Brazil, is an inspiring private residence designed in 2018 by Tetro Arquitetura.

 Photography courtesy of Tetro Arquitetura